oconnor663/jacko.io/posts/async_two.md

 Ok so apparently [`Box::pin`] returns a [`Pin::<Box<T>>`][struct_pin].
 We're about to see a lot of this `Pin` business, so I need to say something about it.
-The whole story is big and fascinating,[^quote] and we'll come back to it at the bottom of this part.[^whole_story] But for now I'm going to take an…unorthodox approach.
+The whole story is big and fascinating,[^quote] and we'll say more about it below,[^whole_story] but for now I'm going to take an…unorthodox approach.
 I'm just going to [go on the internet and tell lies][lies].

 [struct_pin]: https://doc.rust-lang.org/std/pin/struct.Pin.html